Tribler/tribler/readme.txt

         Python >= 2.4
 	OpenSSL >= 0.9.8
 	swig >= 1.3.25
-	wxPython >= 2.6 UNICODE (i.e., use --enable-unicode to build)
+	wxPython >= 2.8 UNICODE (i.e., use --enable-unicode to build)
 	M2Crypto >= 0.16
         pywin32 >= Build 208 (Windows only, for UPnP support)
 	vlc >= 0.8.6a and its python bindings (for internal video player)

 Note that Tribler only works with wxPython UNICODE, not ANSI.
+With small adjustments it probably also works with wxPython 2.6.
 Python 2.4 is prefered, as Python 2.3's unicode support is not perfect, and 2.3's bsddb module does not support the type of concurrency control we need.
 OpenSSL 0.9.8 is required for Elliptic Curve crypto support.

 INSTALLING ON LINUX